DEFRA/ffc-demo-development/README.md

 - Docker
 - Docker Compose

+### Warning for users of Windows Subsystem for Linux

+This project relies on services which use volume mounts in Docker Compose.
+Windows Subsystem for Linux (WSL) requires some customisation to work with Docker volume mounts.
+The simplest option is to set up automounting of `/mnt/c` via [/etc/wsl.conf](https://devblogs.microsoft.com/commandline/automatically-configuring-wsl/).
+For a well-explained write-up, see [this blog post](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) by Nick Janetakis.

 ## Setup

-Scripts are provided to clone and prepare repositories for developing all the services which make up this application.
+A script is provided to clone and prepare repositories for developing all the services which make up this application.
 Services will be cloned to [`./services/<repository>`](./services).

 ```
 # Clone repositories and build services